Student Life FAQ

 Further information is available through high school guidance offices, military recruiting officers and the ROTC department.

-Students who do not receive an ROTC scholarhip as an incoming freshman may compete for a limited number of scholarships available to continuing students.
+Students who do not receive an ROTC scholarship as an incoming freshman may compete for a limited number of scholarships available to continuing students.

 Does Notre Dame offer laundry services to students?

-All dorms have laundry rooms with washers ($1.25 per load) and dryers ($0.75 per load).
+All dorms have laundry rooms with washers $1.75 (1.50 with Domer Dollars) and dryers $1.25 ($1.00 with Domer Dollars) .
 Another on-campus option is St. Michael’s Laundry Center.
 For a reasonable price, a St. Michael’s employee will pick up your laundry at your dorm, launder it, then return it to you about 2 days later.

 Does Notre Dame have intramural sports?